Covid 19 coronavirus: Peter Dunne says legal basis for Govt's decisions need to be absolute as lockdown legality challenged

 Parliament has never summonsed the Solicitor-General before.

-Prime Minister Jacinda Ardern has said Attorney-General David Parker has been satisfied all powers invoked to tackle Covid-19 have been appropriately used and says police have not been acting illegally during the lockdown.
+Prime Minister Jacinda Ardern has said Attorney-General David Parker has been satisfied all powers invoked to tackle Covid-19 have been appropriately used and police have not been acting illegally during the lockdown.

-Dunne also mentioned the Court of Appeal and its president, Justice Stephen Kós, that have "hinted at concerns about the legal process adopted to impose the lockdown".
+Dunne also mentioned the Court of Appeal and its president, Justice Stephen Kós, have "hinted at concerns about the legal process adopted to impose the lockdown".

 "In dismissing an appeal in a specific case, the court said that it had nevertheless raised wider issues that could be the subject of a separate, possibly urgent, hearing," Dunne said.